sbakker/synology-diskstation-scripts/README.md

 ### changelog

+2022-04-27  [SB] Modified to use inotifywait with linear backoff.

+Instead of looping "stat" with a fixed delay, run an inotifywait on the DHCP directory and check check the DNS zones on any changes.
+This allows for near instantaneous updates on changes while not wasting any more CPU cycles than necessary.

 2014-10-20  Modified to honor DNS static IP addresses

 For example, lets say you have configured DNS in synology DSM.
 You are manually assigning static IP addresses using the DSM GUI in the range of `192.168.1.1` - `192.168.1.99`.
 You have also configured Synology DHCP to serve dynamic IP addresses starting at `192.168.1.100`.
 This is all works fine.
 However, without this script here, Synology will not update DNS records when the DHCP server assigns a new dynamic IP address.
 This script does that and it now does it without overwriting static DNS entries in the range of `192.168.1.1` - `192.168.1.99`.

 2014-11-10  Fixed a bug where DNS update would fail if DHCP client does not specify a hostname

 2014-11-23  A new script is available to update DNS within 10 seconds of a new DHCP reservation

 2015-05-01  DHCP leases in `/etc/dhcpd/dhcpd.conf.leases` are now supported.

 2015-08-13  A new script is available to start this service each time the synology diskstation boots up.
 You no longer need to have any Task Scheduler items when using this script

 2015-08-13  Updated documentation